sboily/hubitat-wazo/README.md

 # Hubitat with Wazo

-This is my personal page for the developement with hubitat and wazo-platform.
+This is my personal page for the developement with hubitat and wazo-platform (http://www.wazo-platform.org)

 # Drivers